 - Phone Interview: The coordinator will then arrange a time to speak so they can learn more about you, your requirements and what dogs would be a good match for your family.

 - Virtual Home Visit: It’s possible your coordinator may skip the telephone interview and email you to arrange the virtual home visit.
 VHVs are live, interactive interviews done during daylight hours on Facetime, Facebook messenger, Zoom or other application that allows you to move freely through your house and yard.
-The volunteer will spend time visiting with you and learning more about your home so we can ensure the right match will be made for your family.
+Or, if a volunteer is in your area, we may make arrangements for them to come to your home.
+Either way, the volunteer will spend time visiting with you and learning more about your home and family to ensure we make the right match for you.

 Once you have been approved and a suitable dog has been agreed upon, your coordinator will work on the transport arrangements if needed.
 When the date of the dogs’ transfer has been decided, you will be emailed the contract and instructions for paying the adoption fee a few days in advance.
 Transport fees are included in the adoption fee.

-The pooch profile for each dog on the adoptable dogs page lists an adoption fee or a range for the adoption fee.
-The higher number reflects the cost of transport which applies to dogs moved by the rescue.
-Most of our dogs are transported from locations in the South such as Tennessee, Kentucky, Alabama and Louisiana so when there is a range, the higher number is the applicable fee.
-Dogs are vaccinated (rabies, distemper/parvo, bordatella), spayed or neutered, tested for tick-borne diseases and treated (or under treatment).
+Adoption fees vary by the age and location of the dog relative to the adopter.
+Fees include the cost of transport for dogs moved by the rescue.
+Many of our dogs are transported by paid transporters who charge as much as $200 to move a large breed dog hundreds of miles from locations in the South.
+These dogs also require a USDA health certificate which incurs fees for the certificate and a vet office visit.
+Dogs are vaccinated (rabies, distemper/parvo, bordatella), spayed or neutered (as age appropriate), tested for tick-borne diseases and treated (or under treatment).
 Adopters of puppies or young dogs who are placed on spay/neuter contracts receive $100 back when proof of spay or neuter is submitted.
 Since the annual upkeep of a large breed dog far exceeds the adoption fee, those who have concerns about the fee should reconsider acquiring a large breed dog whose annual care will be in the thousands of dollars.
 How much?
 Read this article to find out.

 The adoption process starts with completing the adoption application and ends with signing the adoption contract and assuming ownership of the dog.
 As the new owner, you assume complete responsibility for the dog’s health and well-being.
 If for any reason the adoption does not work out, you must contact NGPR immediately as our contract states we will take back any dog whose adoption does not succeed.